• Skip to main content

 Register now to be notified of upcoming events

 Yomi® is the first and only FDA-cleared robot-assisted dental surgery system.
-Yomi is a computerized robotic navigational system intended to provide assistance in both the planning (pre-operative) and the surgical (intra-operative) phases of dental implantation surgery.
+Yomi is a computerized robotic navigational system intended to provide assistance in both the planning (preoperative) and surgical (intraoperative) phases of dental implantation surgery.
 The system provides software to preoperatively plan dental implantation procedures and provides robotic navigational guidance of the surgical instruments.
-Yomi is intended for use in partially edentulous and fully edentulous adult patients who qualify for dental implants.
+Yomi is intended for use in partially and fully edentulous adult patients who qualify for dental implants.
 More Info

 X